ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 ## Using an Existing Functor: `Set.Make`

 The standard library contains a [`Set`](/api/Set.html) module providing a data structure that allows operations like union and intersection.
-To use the provided type and its associated [functions](/api/Set.S.html), it is required to use the functor provided by `Set`.
-For reference only, here is a shortened version of the interface of `Set`.
+To use the provided type and its associated [functions](/api/Set.S.html), it's necessary to use the functor provided by `Set`.
+For reference only, here is a shortened version of the interface of `Set`:
 ```ocaml
 module type OrderedType = sig
   type t